fionamcc/Docs/agbase/workflow.rst

 |workflow|

-This functional annotation workflow imploys three annotation tools:
+This functional annotation workflow employs three annotation tools:

 1. **GOanna:** performs a BLAST search and transfers gene ontology (GO) annotations from BLAST matches to the query gene products.